 \section{Acknowledgments}

-This research was funded by the European Commission (project H2020-871042 ``SoBigData++''), the Government of Catalonia (ICREA Acad\`emia Prizes to J.Domingo-Ferrer and to D. S\'anchez, FI grant to N. Jebreel), MCIN/AEI/ 10.13039/501100011033 and ``ERDF A way of making Europe'' under grant PID2021-123637NB-I00 ``CURLING'' and INCIBE/EU-NextGeneration (project ``HERMES'' and INCIBE-URV cybersecurity chair).
-The authors are with the UNESCO Chair in Data Privacy, but the views in this paper are their own and are not necessarily shared by UNESCO.
+This research was funded by the the European Commission (project H2020-871042 ``SoBigData++''), the Government of Catalonia (ICREA Acad\`emia Prizes to J. Domingo-Ferrer and to D. S\'anchez), MCIN/AEI/ 10.13039/501100011033 and ``ERDF A way of making Europe'' under grants PID2021-123637NB-I00 ``CURLING'' and {PRE2019-089210}, and INCIBE and European Union NextGenerationEU/PRTR (project ``HERMES'' and INCIBE-URV Cybersecurity Chair).